 Google Forms offers only basic conditional logic and doesn't let you accept payment information.
 SurveyMonkey has more advanced logic and lets you accept payments—but only if you subscribe to a premium plan.
 So if you need more advanced features like these for free, Cognito Forms is an ideal choice.

 All of these features are available in Cognito's free plan, minus payment processing fees if you use the form to collect payments.
-Forms are also relatively customizable: Insert page breaks to create multi-page forms, or edit fonts, colors, and columns widths.
+Forms are also relatively customizable: insert page breaks to create multi-page forms, or edit fonts, colors, and column widths.
 You can also use Zapier to connect Cognito Forms to thousands of other apps to streamline your form workflows.

 Best free form builder for pop-up forms

 If you want to create a form that pops up on certain pages, HubSpot's Form Builder is the app for you.
 Create forms that appear in pop-up overlays on certain pages or to certain visitors, forms that drop in at the top of the page after a certain amount of time, or forms that slide in on the left or right side of your webpage (advanced form targeting based on CTA clicks, country, device, or referral URL requires a premium plan).